Fernando Ferrer: 2005 mayoral campaign

 Ferrer was the Democratic candidate for mayor in 2005.

 Ferrer's campaign was hurt by remarks he made in March 2005 concerning the Amadou Diallo shooting.
-Ferrer, who'd marched in protest against the shooting when it occurred and had gotten arrested, expressed his belief to the New York City Police Department Sergeants Benevolent Association that the incident was a "tragedy," but "not a crime."
+Ferrer, who had marched in protest against the shooting when it occurred and had been arrested, expressed his belief to the New York City Police Department Sergeants Benevolent Association that the incident was a "tragedy," but "not a crime."
 He was strongly criticized by Diallo's family and others for these remarks, and he slid in popularity polls, especially among African Americans.

 Ferrer prevailed in the primary election held on September 13, 2005.
 The first tally indicated that Ferrer garnered 39.95% of the final vote.
 He needed 40% to avoid a runoff, but Anthony D. Weiner, the second-place finisher, conceded, thus ensuring that Ferrer would advance to the general election.
 A final count indicated that Ferrer actually received 40.15% of the votes.

 Political analyst Fred Siegel summarized Ferrer's campaign as follows:

 If anyone doubted the hapless nature of Ferrer's campaign they had only to watch his ads featuring the rotund Reverend Al Sharpton salsa dancing.
 In Fernando Ferrer's losing bid for mayor, that was about as innovative as things got.
 The campaign was also plagued by revenue problems as the ads they wished to use were too long and hence too expensive and these "salsa" ads were done to save money but also to hopefully get the campaign some needed attention.
 Sadly, the focus became Al Sharpton and the others used in these ads rather than the message they tried to convey.

 Ferrer's campaign was hurt when the New York Times and other big newspapers endorsed Mike Bloomberg.
 Also, Ferrer's campaign relied mainly on small contributions, compared to Bloomberg's $96 million from his personal billion dollar fortune.

 Bloomberg defeated Ferrer, 58.4%-39.0%, on Election Day.
 Polls taken just days before had indicated that Ferrer would lose by between 30 and 35 percent.

-MTA Chairman

-Andrew Cuomo appointed Ferrer to run the MTA as interim Chairman on three separate occasions.